cncoulter/podcasts.camcoulter.com/src/about.md

 * To categorize a post under a particular category, add "categorizedUnder" to the post's front matter.
 * To tag a post with a particular tag, add "taggedWith" to the post's front matter.
 * The config file sets up the following collections:
-	* categorizedPages: every page that has categorizedUnder in its frontmatter.
+	* categorizedPages: every page that has categorizedUnder in its front matter.
 	* taggedPages: every page that has taggedWith in its front matter.
 	* categories: an array of every category.
 	* tags: an array of every tag.